telerik/kendo-ui-core/docs/aspnet-mvc/tutorials/tutorial-kendo-music-store/music-store-dashboard/building-the-social-stats-page.md

         </span>
     </div>

-Each tile is its own **&lt;span&gt;**, each with class "**social-tile-wrapper**" that is used to associate a click event in the JavaScript.
+Each tile is its own `&lt;span&gt;`, each with a `social-tile-wrapper` class that is used to associate a click event in the JavaScript.

+###### Example

     $(".social-tile-wrapper").click(function (e) {
         changeChartData.call(this);
     });

-**changeChartData()** is invoked this way so it runs in the context of the tile wrapper itself, rather than globally.
-It has the task of marking the wrapper as selected (and therefore updating its style), as well as invoking the help functions **buildSocialStatsSeries** and **buildSocialStatsValueAxis**:
+The `changeChartData()` is invoked this way, so it runs in the context of the tile wrapper itself, rather than globally.
+It has the task of marking the wrapper as selected and, therefore, updating its style, as well as invoking the `buildSocialStatsSeries` and `buildSocialStatsValueAxis` help functions.

+###### Example

     function changeChartData() {
         var selected = $(this).data('selected'),